KirylKovaliov/resizer/readme.md

 ```

-#### ASP.NET MVC Notes

-If you can't access the diagnostics page, make sure the [MvcRoutingShim plugin](http://www.imageresizing.net/plugins/mvcroutingshim) is installed.

 <a name="troubleshooting_list"></a>

 ## What Might Be Wrong

 To get support or use this guide, make sure you get the detailed error message from visiting the image URL directly.
 This guide cannot offer a solution to a generic 500 error, 404 error, or a "broken image icon", as those symptoms are far too generic to be useful.
+The troubleshooting tips presented here are specific to v4.
+Switch to the v3 troubleshooting page if you are using v3.

 If this page doesn't resolve your issue, [visit the Support page](http://www.imageresizing.net/support) for information about the bug bounty and free support requirements.